LEARNAcademy/syllabus/javascript/objects.md

 ### Object with Data

 Objects consist of collections of **key:value pairs** stored in curly braces.
-The key is a data type of symbol and the value is any valid data type in JavaScript.
+The key is a data type of symbol and the value is any valid JavaScript data type.

-Creating an object in JSON:
+Creating an object:

 ```javascript
 const person = { name: "Alex Keaton", phone: 123456789 }